 This program creates two single-assignment variables, area1\$ and area2\$.
 It then uses begin statements to create a pair of tasks, each of which computes the area of a shape and stores the result into its respective single-assignment variable.
-Meanwhile, the original task goes on to do something else and then, when it's done, computes the total area by reading the two single-assignment variables.
+Meanwhile, the original task goes on to do something else.
+When it is done, it computes the total area by reading the two single-assignment variables.
 If the helper tasks have not yet generated their results, it will block due to the full/empty semantics of the single-assignment variables.
-Due to the single-assignment semantics, the variables can then be read again without blocking to compute areaDiff, the magnitude of the difference between the areas.
+Due to the single-assignment semantics, the variables can then be read again without blocking, for example to compute areaDiff, the magnitude of the difference between the areas.

-Atomic Variables Chapel also supports data-centric coordination between tasks using atomic variables.
+Atomic Variables.
+Chapel also supports data-centric coordination between tasks using atomic variables.
 These are variables that support a set of common atomic operations which are guaranteed to complete without another task seeing an intermediate or incomplete result.
-Chapel's atomic variables are modeled after those being incorporated into the ISO C1x standard, and benefit from the design work done there.
+Chapel's atomic variables are modeled after those of the C11 standard and benefit from the design work done there.

-As an example of using atomic variables, consider the following program which uses atomic variables to compute a histogram in a manner that ensures that tasks will not lose updates due to read-read-write-write issues:
+As an example of using atomic variables, consider the following program which uses atomic variables to compute a histogram in a manner that ensures updates will not be lost due to read-read-write-write ordering issues: